geudde/attic-chest/pages/10.season-9/03.meeting-89/05.lorenzo/docs.md

 <div class="author">Mr Hayley communicated by Mrs Flaxman</div>

-<span class="title">The following lines were written in the character of Lorenzo di Medici on a blank leaf, with Roscoe’s Life of that eminent man, presented to a lady in 1796</span>
+<span class="title">The following lines were written in the character of Lorenzo de Medici on a blank leaf, with Roscoe’s Life of that eminent man, presented to a lady in 1796</span>

 With Pride in Roscoe’s radiant work I see,
 That *Art* avows some pleasing debts to me;